San Miguel de Allende in the Heart of Mexico

 The city government in San Miguel has done an excellent job managing the pandemic.
 The entire country of México has been designated as green on the stoplight system (green being the best).
 However, you can still expect to see face coverings in use and sanitization measures being taken.
 Keeping everyone safe has been and continues to be a priority.

 Because San Miguel is in the high desert of the mountains the climate is mild; days are warm and evenings can be cool.
 Visitors should plan on bringing layered clothing; a light jacket or sweater is sufficient for the evening.

 The town is entirely walkable.
 The buildings, some of which date back 500 years, are beautiful and walking gives you a gorgeous scene around every corner.
-But taxis are everywhere, with one price regardless of destination: 50 pesos or around $2.50.
-It's easy to flag taxis or you can order one at 152-0124, which costs an extra 10 pesos.
+It is easy to negotiate the city without a car as taxis, buses, and Uber are easy to find and are inexpensive.